casciand/aes-demo/README.md

 ## C++

-Start the server by running the executable in the `cpp\build\Debug` directory (or wherever the executable resides).
+Start the server by running the executable in the `cpp\build` directory (or wherever the executable resides).

 ```commandline
 .\cpp.exe